path

 fn string(buf: *buffer) str;

 Returns the current path stored in this buffer.
-The path will always be

-lifetime of the string.
+extend the lifetime of the string.